JusRos/public_health_scotland_group_project/README.md

 # Public Health Scotland Interactive Dashboard

 This dashboard was created as a group during the CodeClan Professional Data Analysis course using R Shiny.
+Data was taken from Public Health Scotland.

 **Collaborators:** Justyna Rosiak, Emma Menzies, Louise Laurenson, Tom D